AlexRmlt/ethicbot-rasa/data/nlu.md

 - That can not be told exactly
 - That is not exactly known
 - No, I have no idea
+- I don't know it exactly
+- I don't know any name

 ## intent:goodbye
 - okay see you later